tcort/mined/README.md

 | `[^string]`| matches any of the characters except those in the string    |
 | `[x-y]`    | matches any characters between x and y (e.g., `[a-z]`).     |
 | `Pattern*` | matches any number of occurrences of pattern                |

+## Disclaimer

+This project to make a portable version of `mined` is not sponsored, endorsed, nor affiliated with the Minix project, Stichting MINIX Research Foundation, Vrije Universiteit, the original author(s), nor the original designer of `mined`.
+It's simply the personal project of one guy on the Internet trying to keep `mined` alive and available on a variety of platforms.